About African Vultures

 Neophron percnopterus

-Originally described as Vultur percnopterus by Carl Linnaeus in 1758, the current genus of Neophron is thought to represent the oldest evolutionary lineage of vultures in the Accipitridae family.
+Originally described by Carl Linnaeus in 1758 as Vultur percnopterus, the Egyptian Vulture is notable for being one of the oldest evolutionary lineages of vultures within the Accipitridae family.

 STATUS